Pazopanib (Votrient®) is used to treat a type of kidney cancer, called renal cell carcinoma, when it has spread outside of the kidney.

 Bruising and bleeding

-Pazopanib can reduce the number of platelets in your blood.
-Platelets are cells that help the blood to clot.
-Tell your doctor if you have any bruising or bleeding that you can’t explain.
+Pazopanib can increase your risk of bleeding.
+Rarely this can be serious.
+Tell your doctor if you have any bruising or bleeding that you cannot explain.
 This includes:

 - bleeding gums